AliVaseghnia/ai-news-summarizer/README.md

-# News Aggregator with AI-Powered Summarization
+# News Aggregator with AI Summarization

-A powerful news aggregation system that collects articles from various sources and generates AI-powered summaries using GPT-4.
+A simple news aggregation tool that collects articles from NewsAPI and generates AI-powered summaries using OpenAI GPT-3.5 Turbo and LangChain.
 The project includes a streamlined pipeline for ingesting news articles, summarizing content, and presenting it through a clean web interface.

 ## Features

 - 🔄 Automated news article collection using NewsAPI
-- 🤖 AI-powered article summarization using GPT-4
+- 🤖 AI-powered article summarization using GPT-3.5 Turbo
 - 💾 MongoDB integration for efficient data storage
 - 🌐 Clean web interface built with Streamlit
 - 🐳 Docker support for easy deployment